Deaths of John and Joyce Sheridan: Court challenge and whistleblower lawsuit

-In December 2014, Mark and his brothers had sent Baden's affidavit to the state's and chief medical examiner, asking that their father's cause of death be recorded as undetermined.
+In December 2014, Mark and his brothers had sent Baden's affidavit to the state's Attorney General and chief medical examiner, asking that their father's cause of death be recorded as undetermined.
 They received no reply, and over the next few months let the state know that if John Sheridan was officially ruled to have taken his own life, they would file a lawsuit.
 After Soriano's report was released, they did.

 The state's initial response was to move that the suit be dismissed for lack of standing.
 "No legal basis exists to compel a medical examiner to change his opinion about manner of death", the Attorney General's office wrote in its response.
 A three-judge panel ruled that the case should be filed against the medical examiner's office.

 While that suit was pending, two other developments occurred in early 2016 that supported the Sheridans' cause.
 In February a group of 200 prominent state residents, including three former governors, two former attorneys general, a former justice of the state Supreme Court and many lawyers, signed an open letter asking the medical examiner to change the finding.
 Three months later, a Somerset County detective filed a whistleblower lawsuit claiming that "It was common knowledge among detectives assigned to the Forensic Unit that the Sheridan evidence was improperly collected, improperly preserved and subsequently destroyed" and that he had been retaliated against for complaining about this.

 Specifically, Detective Jeffrey Scozzafava's suit alleged that: